Understand the complaints rules

 Other common indicators used by industry to identify a complaint include when the consumer:

-- expresses dissatisfaction, disagrees that the issue is resolved or wants to know if there is another way to fix the issue
+- expresses dissatisfaction, disagrees that the issue is resolved or wants to know if there is another way to fix the issue or

-- asks to escalate the matter to a manager, supervisor, team leader or CEO
+- asks to escalate the matter to a manager, supervisor, team leader or CEO or

-- mentions the TIO, ACMA, ACCC or Privacy Commissioner
+- mentions the TIO, ACMA, ACCC or Privacy Commissioner or

-- advises they intend to raise the issue with the media or a local, state or federal representative
+- advises they intend to raise the issue with the media or a local, state or federal representative or

-- threatens legal action or says they will take the matter to the small claims tribunal
+- threatens legal action or says they will take the matter to the small claims tribunal or

-- advises of negative comments they’ve made online or to friends and family
+- advises of negative comments they’ve made online or to friends and family or

 You are contacted by a consumer who is asking for information or support.
 For example, the consumer says:

-- they need help to find the self-service portal on the website
+- they need help to find the self-service portal on the website or

 Urgent complaints

-A complaint is urgent if:
+A complaint is urgent if any of the following situations apply:

 - it is about a service for which the consumer receives priority assistance